nemster/fund_manager/README.md

 The method emits the `WithdrawFromFundEvent` that contains:
 - the amount of fund units burnt
 - the name of the DeFi protocols the withdraw happened from
+- the remaining value of the DeFi protocol it withdrew from
 This method returns one or two buckets of coins used by a DeFi protocol or the requested coin.

 ```